Universe and the Solar Family Class 5

 Revolution

 a) Earth also moves around the Sun in a path called an orbit.
-This movement is called revolution.
+This movement is called the revolution.

 b) It takes about 365.25 days (or one year) for Earth to complete one revolution around the Sun.